Machine Learning for Embedded Systems

 - Train with PyTorch on a workstation with GPU acceleration

-- Deploy in TinyMind C++ as a non-trainable network at 40-60% less memory
+(scale, zero_point)calibration - Deploy in TinyMind C++ as a non-trainable network at 40-60% less memory, or as a pure-integer int8 pipeline with the

 Activation Function Lookup Tables